langenhagen/dotfiles/Readme.md

 ./link-files.sh
 ```

-Beware, that executing `link-files.sh` eventually deletes existing files before it symlinks the
+Beware that executing `link-files.sh` eventually deletes existing files before it symlinks the
 dotfiles.
 Also, you might see some error messages like `rm: $HOME/ranger/rc.conf: No such file or
 directory` at first installation because the script will attempt to delete files may not exist.
 This is fine however.